JohnKechagias/neat-strat/README.md

 # NeatStrat
-An application of the NEAT ML algorithm.
+An application of the NEAT algorithm.